bshurick/production-demo/README.md

 1. In Rules set Allow -> Pipeline Group -> prod-demo
 1. In 'Agents' tab select a running agent and hit 'Enable'

-Note that the docker containers would be easy to run in a cloud environment, with agents installed on production environments and the server running on a separate "Pipelines" environment.
+Note that docker containers would be easy to deploy in a cloud environment, with agents installed on production environments and the server running on a separate "Pipelines" environment.